-[13] The evidence before the Tribunal in this case consists of written submissions from both the Agency (specifically, the Notice of Violation of September 12, 2009 and its Report dated November 23, 2009, as amended in writing on November 24, 2009, and orally on May 3, 2010) and from Mr. Wu (specifically, his submissions dated October 26, 2009 and December 21, 2009).
-As well, both parties presented witnesses who tendered evidence at the hearing on May 3, 2010.

-- [14] Certain elements of the evidence are not in dispute: - The Wu family (Mr. Wu, Ms. Wu and their two children) flew from China to Canada, landing at Ottawa in the late evening on September 8, 2009. - The Wu family was travelling with eight checked bags and six carry-on bags. - The Wu family proceeded through Canada Customs in Ottawa after they disembarked from their plane. - The Wu family completed only one Canada Customs Declaration Card E311 dated September 8, 2009.
+- [13] The evidence before the Tribunal in this case consists of written submissions from both the Agency (specifically, the Notice of Violation of September 12, 2009 and its Report dated November 23, as amended in writing on November 24, 2009 and orally on May 3, 2010) and from Mr. Wu (specifically, his submissions dated October 6, 2009 and December 21, 2009).
+As well, both parties presented witnesses who tendered evidence at the hearing on May 3, 2010. - [14] Certain elements of the evidence are not in dispute: - The Wu family (Mr. Wu, Ms. Wu and their two children) flew from China to Canada, landing at Ottawa in the late evening on September 8, 2009. - The Wu family was travelling with eight checked bags and six carry-on bags. - The Wu family proceeded through Canada Customs in Ottawa after they disembarked from their plane. - The Wu family completed only one Canada Customs Declaration Card E311 dated September 8, 2009.
 It was signed by Mr. Wu and Ms. Wu.
-The box "No" was checked beside the following statement: "I am/we are bringing into Canada: Meat/meat products; dairy products; fruit; vegetables; seeds; nuts; plants and animals or their parts/products; cut flowers; soil; wood/wood products; birds; insects." - The Wu family completed primary inspection by the Agency and was directed to submit to secondary inspection. - Agent 20794, who assisted Agency Agent 17175 to complete the secondary inspection, found eight eggs amongst the eight checked bags and six carry-on bags of the Wu family. - The eggs found were from China. - It is unlawful to import eggs from China unless proper documentation is secured for such importation and the Wu family presented no such documentation to agents on the evening of September 8, 2009 or any time thereafter.
+The box "No" was checked beside the following statement: "I am/we are bringing into Canada: Meat/meat products; dairy products; fruit; vegetables; seeds; nuts; plants and animals or their parts/products; cut flowers; soil; wood/wood products; birds; insects." - The Wu family completed primary inspection by the Agency and was directed to submit to secondary inspection. - Agent 17175 found beef, pork and wood products amongst the eight checked bags and six carry-on bags of the Wu family. - The meat products found were from China.